cgaebel/NewLang/README.markdown

 should just be used.
 Forcing people to use C in such cases means we get to make the language much safer by disallowing pointer-casting altogether._

-### How should destructors be implemented?

-Some kind of resource-cleanup is necessary, but destructors can also have hidden side-effects, which shouldn't be allowed.
-Also, any destructor model must interact nicely with the library-based inheritance model.

-_ben: What if destructors are only allowed to manipulate class members and free memory?
-That way, to have destructors which affect global data, you essentially have to give that class a member which is a pointer to that global data, making your code ugly.
-So evil destructors will be ugly and cumbersome, which is perfect._

-### `static` should be replaced with `noscope`

-`static` should only be applicable inside classes and functions, and be called `noscope`.

-_ben: Proposed by me._

 ### Inline assembly.

 * Pros